artsy/artsy.github.io/_posts/2017-01-22-Front-end-JavaScript-at-Artsy-2017.md

 Meaning we can showcase how easy you can use an inline debugger with source-maps when working with tricky tests.
 That's usually a good step towards moving everyone to a consistent environment.

+Having a consistent environment might sound a bit corporate for a ~25 person dev team, but there's no

   - Open Source
   - Process Separated